gnieboer/tsp-redesign/pages/loan-basics/loan-types-and-terms.md

 ## Borrowing limits
 ### Minimum loan amount
-The minimum amount that you can borrow is $1,000.
+The minimum amount you can borrow is $1,000.

 ### Maximum loan amount
-The maximum amount that you can borrow is the smallest of the following:
+The maximum amount you can borrow is the smallest of the following:

-+ Your own contributions and earnings on those contributions in the TSP account from which you intend to borrow, not including any outstanding loan balance;
++ Your own contributions and earnings on those contributions in the TSP account you'd like to borrow from, not including any outstanding loan balance;
-+ Approximately 50% of your [vested account balance](#) (including any outstanding loan balance) or $10,000, whichever is greater, minus any outstanding loan balance; or
++ 50% of your [vested account balance](#) (including any outstanding loan balance) or $10,000, whichever is greater, minus any outstanding loan balance (see note below); or
-+ Approximately $50,000 minus your highest outstanding loan balance, if any, during the last 12 months.
-Even if your loan is currently paid in full, it will still be considered in the calculation if it was open at any time during the last 12 months.
++ $50,000 minus your highest outstanding loan balance, if any, during the last 12 months (see note below).

 Note: If you have both a civilian account and a uniformed services account, the combined account balances and outstanding loan amounts will be used to calculate the maximum loan amount.